Silver Criteria

 Show your dog entering public transport, settling nicely for 2 minutes, plus a skill or trick.
 This can be a trained task that helps you, or a trick/skill that your dog enjoys doing!

-Pull a Blanket Over Handler
+Pull Blanket Over Handler

 The dog retrieves a blanket and pulls it over the handler without assistance.
 Handler should be laid down.